OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 ##### needs testing
 Anyone can add this but it is primarily there for the Assignee indicating that Testers are wanted and needed.

+##### needs mitigation
+Bascially this means following up with a preferable related enhancement issue and/or pull request.
+Removal of this can only occur by the hierarchy of Establishing Owner &rarr; Owner &rarr; Active Maintainer and then remaining Collaboratorion teams.
+In the event of a conflict of two same team categories the label is to stay on until a member of the higher up team can mediate.
+This can be used when someone in development feels something is or is not related and should be readdressed to reduce the perceived friction during voting/discussion process.

 ##### feature
 Something we don't already have implemented to the best of your knowledge but would like to see.